xiahfyj/Shinyapp-for-data-visualization/README.md

-# This is an interactive Shinyapp to show relationship among multiple variables.
+# This is an interactive Shinyapp to show dynamic relationship among sales and multiple other variables.